-The HIFIMAN Edition XS is an update of the popular Edition X headphones with an NsD diaphragm and stealth magnets.
+We review the HIFIMAN Edition XS, which is an update of the popular Edition X headphones with an NsD diaphragm and stealth magnets.
 It is priced at $499.

-Disclaimer: The HIFIMAN Edition XS was sent to us as a sample in exchange for our honest opinion in this review.
-We thank the team at Hifiman for giving us this opportunity.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services We thank the team at Hifiman for giving us this opportunity.

-To read more about the HIFIMAN products we have reviewed on Headfonics click here.
+To read more about the HIFIMAN products we have covered on Headfonics click here.

 The HIFIMAN Edition XS has a large soundstage, precise placement, and imaging.
 An almost true tonality only rivaled by its much higher tier cousins plus the bass has finally arrived at the HIFIMAN house sound signature which I’m sure many of our readers have been yearning.